Wild weather - Fire Service called to dozens of homes, including one struck by lightning

-Fierce winds and heavy rain lashed homes up and down Auckland overnight - uplifting roofs, toppling over shipping containers and damaging The Cloud.
+Fierce winds and heavy rain lashed homes in the Auckland region overnight - uplifting roofs, toppling over shipping containers and damaging The Cloud at the waterfront.

-Up to 1700 lightning strikes were recorded at one point and emergency services were dealing with callouts from all around the city and down towards the south of Waikato.
+Up to 1700 lightning strikes were recorded and emergency services were dealing with callouts from all around the city and down towards the south of Waikato.

 At least one house was struck by lightning in Auckland.